0x-omicron/py-dcpu-c-compiler/README.markdown

 This is a simple C compiler which builds DCPU-16 bytecode from a subset of ANSI C.

-It currently Py-DCPU-16 supports the following features of C:
+It currently supports the following features of C:

 ```
  + Recursion
  + Pointers
  + Flow control (if/while/for)
  + Heap allocated strings
- + local variables
+ + Local variables
  + Global variables
 ```